-- 1. State the importance of modeling and object-oriented systems analysis and design (K2) - 2.
-Show the basic structural modeling techniques using building blocks of UML (K2) - 3.
-Generalize common modeling techniques for class and object diagrams (K2) - 4.
-Observe the basic behavioral and advanced behavioral modeling diagrams (K3) - 5.
-Illustrate the components and deployment diagrams with case study(K4)
+- 1. Identify the importance of modeling and object-oriented systems analysis and design. - 2.
+Design the basic structural modeling techniques using building blocks of UML. - 3.
+Explain common modeling techniques for class and object diagrams. - 4.
+Describe the basic behavioral and advanced behavioral modeling diagrams. - 5.
+Illustrate the components and deployment diagrams. - 6.
+Apply Forward engineering techniques for a given case study.